Dida Clifton

 Dida Clifton:

-There’s a Franchise button on the website in the top right corner.
-You can also email franchise@theofficesquad.com
+There’s a Franchise button on the website, or you can email franchise@theofficesquad.com.

-And if you’re near Austin on November 15th or 16th, I’ll be at the Franchise Convention at the Renaissance Hotel.
-Come see me in person.
+And I’ll be at the Franchise Convention in Austin—come see me in person.

 Henry Harrison: